celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/plumo.md

 This section contains some common issues contributors may run into while running the setup software.

 **Permissions:**
-- You may need to change the permissions on both files to be able to run them.
-On Linux and macOS, you can run `chmod u+x generate-macos contribute-macos`.
+- You may need to change the permissions on both the `generate` and `contribute` files to be able to run them.
+For example, on macOS, you can run `chmod u+x generate-macos contribute-macos`.
 - On Windows, you might be presented with a warning that this program is from an unsigned developer.
 Click "run anyway" to continue.
 - On macOS, you might be shown a "permission denied" error.
 This is because it's a downloaded file and is by default in quarantine.
 You can remove it from quarantine by running `xattr -d com.apple.quarantine contribute-macos`.
 See here for more details: https://superuser.com/questions/526920/how-to-remove-quarantine-from-file-permissions-in-os-x.